mkuthan/mkuthan.github.io/_posts/2012-06-01-how-to-fail-software-project-fast-and-efficient.md

 > Resources

-Resources can be easily replaced, it does not matter that valuable employees have left.
+Resources can be easily replaced, it doesn't matter that valuable employees have left.

 We easily find next resource.